CiscoDevNet/appdad/README.md

 ### Pre-requisites, Guidelines

-1. Requires Cloud Cloud Observability Tenant, ClientID and Secret.
+1. Requires Cisco Cloud Observability Tenant, ClientID and Secret.
 For the purposes of this exercise, we will reserve a sandbox and get the required data from it.

 https://dcloud2-rtp.cisco.com/content/instantdemo/appdynamics-observability-in-aws